sawshep/popecomputing.org/refurbishing/index.md

 #.
 Battery holds charge (if applicable)
 #.
 Device POSTs successfully
 #.
 BIOS setup is unlocked
 #.
-Hard drive has been zeored (upon donor's request)
+Hard drive has been zero'ed (upon donor's request)
 #.
 Custom Ubuntu distro has been flashed to the disk
 #.
 Operating system boots
 #.
 Keyboard and mouse work